josevidmal/jvma-broken-pallets/README.md

 # jvma-broken-pallets
-Broken Pallets is a MERN Stack application that lets companies sell their damaged plastic pallets to recyclers and plastic manufacturers.
+Broken Pallets is a MERN Stack application that lets companies offer their damaged plastic pallets to recyclers and plastic manufacturers, at a residual price.

 ## Description